Mindset: The “Top-down” Component

 Andrew Huberman and Jordan Peterson discuss the influence of “purpose” and “meaning” on dopaminergic neurotransmission here.

-Thus far, I heavily relied on biochemical strategies to solve a variety of problems.
+Thus far, I relied heavily on biochemical strategies to solve a variety of problems.
 While it definitely worked, I feel that I know quite little about “mindset” and other “psychological” strategies that help me to feel and perform better.
 I plan on changing this in the future.

 Purpose